Prepress

 Prepress is the term used in the printing and publishing industries for the processes and procedures that occur between the creation of a print layout and the final printing.
 The prepress process includes the preparation of artwork for press, media selection, proofing, quality control checks and the production of printing plates if required.
-The artwork is often provided by the customer as a print-ready PDF file created in desktop publishing.
+The artwork is quite often provided by the customer as a print-ready PDF file created in desktop publishing.